SteMak/cosmwasm_template/README.md

 ## Functional requirements
 ### General overview and terms
-Maintainer is a contract manager with the highest access level
+A maintainer is a contract manager with the highest access level

-It is possible for anyone to become maintainer in some surcumstances
+It is possible for anyone to become a maintainer in some circumstances

 There are 2 main object groups: `People` and `Cities`

-Contract maintainer is able to create a `City`
+The contract maintainer is able to create a `City`

 Anyone is able to create and update `Person`